 What to Expect

-Cost: The cost of each camp is listed below.
-A $50 non-refundable deposit is due immediately upon registration to hold your spot.
+Cost: The cost of each camp is listed in the camp description.
+Registration costs will increase by $50 after March 1.
+To hold your spot, a $50 non-refundable deposit is due immediately upon registration.
 The remaining camp balance must be paid in full no later than May 15.

 Who Can Attend: High school students who have completed their sophomore or junior year.